-Services Description Level 2021 Service Adjustments The CAO's office provides direct support to members of Council in the administration of their duties.
-1 71 Council's decision to reduce the number of elected officials from 9 to 7.
+Services Description Level 2021 Service Adjustments Council Support The CAO's office provides direct support to members of Council in the administration of their duties. members of Council to administer their expenses, provide scheduling Council's decision to reduce the number of elected officials from 9 to 7.
 Intergovernmental Affairs Calgary Metropolitan Regional Board, provincial and federal government and other municipalities, as well as municipal associations such as the Federation of Canadian Municipalities, Alberta Maintain contacts with other orders of government and key stakeholders.
 Provide timely and relevant briefing to support elected officials.
 Anticipate information requirements.
-N/A Business and Economic Development Coordinating information and intelligence to expand private sector investment and business growth in the County.
+N/A Coordinating information and intelligence to expand private sector investment and business growth in the County.
 Work with businesses in the commercial and industrial sectors to promote the benefits of investing and setting up operations in the County. an interest in locating to Rocky View County.
 Provide up to date investment intelligence information to business N/A opportunities for business growth in the County.
 Work with Chambers of Commerce and other business groups to advance opportunities.
 Strategic and Business Planning templates for business planning.
 Facilitate department planning sessions and work with departments to ensure that plans and activities that have been identified through businesses plans annually and updated throughout the year as the environment changes.
 Complete the annual report.
 Publish N/A

+service and program le evel data.

+ment Budget

-2021 BUDGET
+2021 BUDG ET

-Expenses Revenue
+Expenses Reven ue

 Salaries, Wages & Benefits 2,418,100

 Contracted & General Services 785, 900

 Internal Charges 5,300

 Materials, Goods & Supplies 84,300

 Reserve Transfers -

 Sub Total 3,293,600

 Administrative Cost Allocation (3,293,600)

 Total Expenses - Total Revenue -

 Net Cost of Service: Allocated to Service Departments